reminia/mockito-static-mockmaker/README.md

 `mockStatic` stubbing in mockito-core has no effect if invoking the method in new threads.

 This custom mock maker makes it work in multiple threads context.
+It supports both mockito3 & mockito5.

 Check the [unit test](src/test/java/GlobalStaticMockMakerTest.java) for examples.

 # Usage

-Add the dependency to your pom.xml.
+Add below dependency to your pom.xml.

 ```xml
 <dependency>